×

 Example:

-Group challenges get design, merchandising, sourcing, and store ops on the same page.
-Co-create a capsule launch plan, balance buys with capacity, or plan a floor set.
-Shared whiteboards and async feedback make cross-functional work smoother.
+Group challenges bring together teams from design, merchandising, sourcing, and store operations.
+Participants work together to develop a capsule launch plan, align purchases with production capacity, or plan a store floor set.
+Shared digital whiteboards and asynchronous feedback tools make cross-functional collaboration more efficient.

 Games & Gamified Experiences